EsmeraldaMar/holbertonschool-shell/permissions/README.md

 2) it prints all the groups the current user is part of.
 3) changes owner for the file to the user betty
 4) creates an empty file called hello
 5) adds permission for owner of file 'hello' to execute
+6) it adds execute permission to the owner and the group owner, and read permission to other users, to the file hello